iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 #### Decoding Layer

 This layer's job is to sample a multitensor $z$ and bound its information content, before it is passed to the next layer.
 This layer and outputs the KL divergence between the learned $z$ distribution and $N(0,I)$.
-Penalizing the KL prevents the network from learning a distribution for $z$ that memorizes the ARC-AGI puzzle in an uncompressed fashion, and forces it to represent the puzzle more succinctly.
-Specifically, it forces the network to spend more bits on the KL whenever it uses $z$ to break a symmetry, and the larger the symmetry group broken, the more bits it spends.
+Penalizing the KL prevents CompressARC from learning a distribution for $z$ that memorizes the ARC-AGI puzzle in an uncompressed fashion, and forces it to represent the puzzle more succinctly.
+Specifically, it forces CompressARC to spend more bits on the KL whenever it uses $z$ to break a symmetry, and the larger the symmetry group broken, the more bits it spends.

 This layer takes as input:
  - A learned target multiscalar, called the "target capacity".[^9] The decoding layer will output $z$ whose information content per tensor is close to the target capacity,[^10]